How do I?

 Medallion 4.0 members

-Viewing your claims with MCC is easy.
+Viewing your claims with Molina is easy.
 Just login to the Member Portal at the top of this page.
 Then, select “Claims & Authorizations” from the menu at the top of the page.
 You’ll see your current claims listed under the “Claims” heading on the page.
 You can use the “Filter Claims” option to narrow down what you are looking for.

 If you have not gotten your Member ID card, or your card is damaged, lost or stolen, call Member Services right away and we will send you a new card.